srdrckr/playervalueprediction/README.md

 pip install requests

-After importing the libraries, run data_acquisition.py for data acquisition and main.py for the entire interface.
+After importing the libraries, run data_acquisition.py for data collection and main.py to view the user interface.